rehosting/rehosting_sok/README.md

 docker run --rm -it rehosting_sok
 ```

-## Replicates the Paper's DTB Results
+## Replicate the Paper's DTB Results

 At creation time, the container will build 1956 DTBs from source, run unit tests to verify DTB processing logic is functional, and compute JSON summaries for every DTB.
 You are ready to replicate paper results.